smartinmedia/Net-Core-JS-Encryption-Decryption/README.md

 ## What's the functionality?

-Easy: <br/>You need a plaintext and a password and can call the encrypt and decrypt function in both, C# and JS.
+3 solutions:<br/>1.
+You need a plaintext and a password and can call the encrypt and decrypt function in both, C# and JS.
 The encrypted text is interchangeable between the 2 languages.
+The selected encryption algorithm is AES.
 The test console application shows it for C# and for JS (just run  the index.html for JS).
 Will be explained below.
+<br/>2.
+Hashing your users' passwords.
+With Scrypt, you can securely hash and store your users' passwords.
+I also implemented Scrypt into the AES key derivation, which makes it "safer" than older approaches like RFC2898.
+However - with the AES encryption, you can select either (default is Scrypt).
-Also, the library has a password generator, which you can give a selection of characters, you want it to use (e. g. "abcdefghijklmnopqrstuvwxyz0123456789") and it will figure out the rest.
+<br/>3.
+Also, the library has a password generator, which you can give a selection of characters, you want it to use (e. g. "abcdefghijklmnopqrstuvwxyz0123456789")
+and it will figure out the rest.

 ## A little bit cryptography